 2. It is easy to implement

 Your project plan shows exactly what your new team members will do and how you expect them to do it.

 3. It saves time and money

-One of the best things about this project management method is that it allows you to accurately budget for the project before you even begin work.
-Armed with the client’s wishes, you can determine the costs and time involved at the start.
-These comprehensive requirements also empower your team to do everything right the first time, saving time on any changes or fixes later on.
+One of the best things about this project management method is that it allows you to accurately budget for the project before you begin work.
+You can determine the costs and time involved initially based on the client’s wishes.

-Waterfall project management vs Agile project management
+Waterfall project management simplifies project complexity